 01Avoid Probate and Maintain Your Privacy

-The necessity of probate is a major distinction between a revocable living trust vs. a will.
+The necessity of probate is a major distinction between a revocable living trust and a will.

-Probate is a court-supervised process that's required when someone dies leaving a will -- and even if he doesn't leave a will.
-His estate must pass to his heirs and beneficiaries, and probate is the legal process by which this is accomplished.
+Probate is a court-supervised process that's required when someone dies leaving a will—or even if they don't leave a will.
+The estate must pass to their heirs and beneficiaries, and probate is the legal process by which this is accomplished.

 A revocable living trust does not require probate.
 It's a private contract between you as the "trustmaker" or "grantor" and the trust entity.
-In most cases, a grantor serves as the trustee of his own revocable living trust, managing the property he places within it.
+In most cases, a grantor serves as the trustee of their own revocable living trust, managing the property placed within it.
 A successor trustee steps in to take over when the grantor dies, settling the trust and distributing its property to the beneficiaries named in the trust documents.

 02Planning for Mental Disability

 A significant advantage of a revocable living trust vs. a will is that it can prepare your estate in the event you become mentally incapacitated, not just when you die.
 Your successor trustee can also step in if you become mentally incompetent to the point where you can no longer handle your own affairs.
 Your trust documents can specify how it should be determined that you are indeed mentally incompetent, such as by certification by your own physician or a team of physicians who must all concur.

 Your trust wouldn't be administered in this case.
 Your property would not transfer to your beneficiaries as it would at your death.
 Your successor trustee will simply manage your finances and property for you because you're unable to.
 Your will cannot provide for this eventuality if you leave a last will and testament rather than set up a living trust.
 Your loved ones would have to ask the court to appoint a guardian or conservator to manage your affairs.

 A word of caution: some revocable trusts don't address mental incapacity, while others offer minimal planning for this type of event.
 If you elect to form a trust, make sure it includes a comprehensive disability plan.